 The American Society for Clinical Pathology recommends against ordering multiple tests for an initial evaluation for a patient with a suspected thyroid condition.
 The ASCP recommends starting with TSH and proceeding from that result.
 Any diagnosis made by the physician should be confirmed with free thyroxine (T4) testing.
-(ASCP, 2015).

-On September 1, 2020, ASCP released a recommendation to avoid TSH screening in annual well-visits for asymptomatic adults, regardless of age, as there is no evidence to support that routine screening improves patient care.
-ASCP advises TSH screening when patients are considered at-risk or demonstrate subtle or direct signs of thyroid dysfunction upon physical evaluation (ASCP, 2020).
+They also recommend avoiding TSH screening in annual well-visits for asymptomatic adults, regardless of age, as there is no evidence to support that routine screening improves patient care.
+ASCP advises TSH screening when patients are considered at risk or demonstrate subtle or direct signs of thyroid dysfunction upon physical evaluation.
+62